marcon21/fianco-tournament/README.md

 ## How to build

-To build the project, run the following command:
+To build the project and install it in the local env, run the following command:

 ```bash
 maturin dev --release